 At maturity, it can weigh anywhere from five to seven pounds.
 The leaves can grow up to 24 inches broad and are soft and tasty despite their size.

-This kind is ideal for hearty soups like Portuguese caldo verde and Spanish caldo gallego.
+This is ideal for hearty soups like Portuguese caldo verde and Spanish caldo gallego.

-The heat tolerance of ‘Tronchuda Beira' is well known, and it also performs well in low climates.
+The heat tolerance of ‘Tronchuda Beira' is well known and performs well in low climates.

 It will take 85 days for the plant to mature.
 Plants reach a height and width of around 24 inches.